"Mom says: Friendeyes don't look sideways,

 For Linux, please make sure your graphics drivers support OpenGL 1.2 (GeForce, Radeon, and Intel HD should all work.)

-What is the game like?
+What is The Real Texas like?
 Is it more exploration or more shooting?

 It's a pretty even balance between exploration/problem solving, and shooting/dungeons.
 There are no standard fetch quests or the like but the NPCs in the game all play a part in the